Guilhemfuel/api-money/readme.md

 [Doc API Money](https://www.api-money.com/docs/)

 ## Description
-A simple classe to use API Money with CURL because their shitty service doesn't provide any SDK.
+A simple class to use API Money with CURL because their shitty service doesn't provide any SDK.

 ## Installation
 ```bash